 Where to Stay

-We had the privilege of staying at the Fairmont Sonoma Mission Inn in downtown Sonoma.
+We loved our stay at the Fairmont Sonoma Mission Inn in downtown Sonoma.
 We had been wanting to stay here for years, and the beauty and elegance of this historic hotel did not disappoint.
 An icon in the Sonoma Valley for more than 100 years, this hotel offers the best of all worlds.
-A geothermal-fed spa features treatments that would relax even the most troubled soul.
+Also on site, a geothermal-fed spa features treatments that would relax even the most troubled soul.

-But the grounds are truly what makes this resort so special.
-The tower of the original hotel building and architecture are stunning, along with pink painted stucco walls and a red tile roof.
-Believe me, the combo is perfect.
-And when you visit Sonoma County in the spring, the grounds at the Fairmont are literally covered with flower petals from the blooming cherry trees.
-Light pink and falling like snowflakes.
-Mix in the stately palm trees, pines, rhododendrons and other foliage and the look is over-the-top gorgeous.
+When you visit Sonoma County in the spring, the grounds at the Fairmont are literally covered with flower petals from the groves of blooming cherry trees.
+Light pink and falling like snowflakes, the petals created a dreamy atmosphere.
+Mix in the stately palm trees, pines, rhododendrons and other foliage, and the resulting effect is over-the-top gorgeous.

 How To Visit Sonoma County in the Spring

 Better yet, fly directly to the Charles M. Shultz Sonoma County Airport in Santa Rosa on Alaska, American and United Airlines.
 (Hint: Alaska Airlines now has a policy where you can travel with an entire case of wine for free!)
-We flew here direct from San Diego nonstop on Alaska, and the flight took 1.5 hours and cost less than $200 roundtrip.
+We flew here direct from San Diego nonstop on Alaska, and the flight took 1.5 hours and cost less than $200 roundtrip per person.